mylovemyon/TryHackMe/Rooms/Intro to C2.md

 #### Stageless Payloads
 Stageless Payloads are the simplest of the two; they contain the full C2 agent and will call back to the C2 server and begin beaconing immediately.
 You can refer to the diagram below to gain a better understanding of how Stageless payloads operate.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Intro%20to%20C2_2.png" width="50%" height="50%">
+This screenshot depicts a stageless payload calling back to a C2 server
 The steps for establishing C2 beaconing with a Stageless payload are as follows:
 1. The Victim downloads and executes the Dropper
 2. The beaconing to the C2 Server begins
 #### Staged Payloads
 Staged payloads require a callback to the C2 server to download additional parts of the C2 agent.
 This is commonly referred to as a “Dropper” because it is “Dropped” onto the victim machine to download the second stage of our staged payload.
 This is a preferred method over stageless payloads because a small amount of code needs to be written to retrieve the additional parts of the C2 agent from the C2 server.
 It also makes it easier to obfuscate code to bypass Anti-Virus programs.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Intro%20to%20C2_3.png" width="75%" height="75%">
+This diagram depicts a dropper calling back to a C2 server for its second stage.
 The steps for establishing C2 beaconing with a Staged payload are as follows:
 1. The Victim downloads and executes the Dropper
 2. The Dropper calls back to the C2 Server for Stage 2